Organizations tend to approach trends in one of two ways – but only one makes for greater odds of long-term success.

 Many organizations are doing their best to create new programs for emerging audiences.
 But, while many try, some organizations just do a better job attracting and retaining new audiences than others.
 So, what gives?
 The key may be in in how organizations update their strategies.

 When it comes to adapting to trends and organizational evolution, most entities fall into one of two camps.
-Today’s Know Your Own Bone Fast Facts video takes a look at these two “strategy approaches.”
-While organizations need to both “add on” programs and also “integrate” cultural changes – the organizations that prioritize and do one of these first seem to have the greatest opportunities for success, in my experience and those of my colleagues at IMPACTS.
+This week’s Know Your Own Bone Fast Facts video takes a look at these two strategy approaches.
+While organizations need to both “add on” programs and also integrate cultural changes, the organizations that prioritize and do one of these first seem to have the greatest opportunities for success, in my experience and those of my colleagues at IMPACTS.

 Which type of strategy approach does your organization take?